 As spring and the warmer weather (finally) approach and we start thinking about switching our homes from a cosy cave to a light and airy oasis, one thing we don't tend to think about enough is the quality of the air in our environment.

 One easy way to fix this is with an air purifier, which have been gaining in popularity due to their promise of eliminating odours, pollutants and bacteria from the air.

 Of course, 2021 has also been a year of thinking more about our health, as well as the health of those around us.
 Air purifiers are designed to eliminate all sorts of nasty irritants from smoke and pollution to dust and pet hair.

 Some can also serve multiple purposes, which will be a comfort for anyone who is reluctant to incorporate yet another bulky gadget into their living area.
-Save space with something like the Dyson Pure Hot + Cool, which also acts as a fan and heater, or something compact, like the Blueair Blue Pure 411.
+Save space with something like the Dyson Pure Cool Me, which also acts as a cooling fan, or something compact, like the Blueair Blue 3210.